 The friend agreed with me quickly.

-My friend Lulie describes self-discipline as a patch.
+The wonderful Lulie Tanett (who inspired the original letter) describes self-discipline as a patch.
 A temporary fix in lieu of a solution.
 When we cannot see an answer to the problem, we fall back on the compromise of discipline.
 I want to stress it isn’t that the world is ordered in such a way that the trade-off is necessary, the problem is that we can’t see another way.
 That is; the problem is with our ability to perceive them.

 We should never use discipline, in a way that demands we go on forever.
 Rather, it is only a placeholder until we find a better solution.